rudderlabs/data-apps-ecommerce-template/README.md

 ### Output:
 The project creates two main output tabels, `event_stream_customer_features` and `event_stream_feature_table`;  The `event_stream_feature_table` has features in long format, with following columns: `user_id, timestamp, feature_name, feature_type, feature_value_<numeric|string|array>`; The same data is presented in a wide form (pivoted data) in `event_stream_customer_features` table with one row per user_id for a given timestamp.

+There are a few other tables that get created, with prefix `stg_`; They are not required beyond the project run and can safely be ignored.
+At each run, these temp tables get replaced.

 ### Point-in-time correctness
 The `end_date` variable in `dbt_project.yml` can be used to generate the features as of some time in the past.
 The default value is `'now'` which generates the features as of the run timestamp.
 But if it is modified to some date in the past, only those events till that timestamp are considered to generate the features.
 This is a valuable functionality while generating training data for various Machine Learning models, which require historical data to train predictive models.